Thertzlor/vscode-chss/README.md

 As mentioned, CHSS works on semantic tokens provided by the current language server, so make sure your project is in a language that has a semantic highlighting capable syntax highlighting extension installed.
 You can use the `Developer: Inspect Editor Tokens and Scopes` command to check which tokens and modifier are used.

 Since this extension needs to reevaluate all semantic tokens, re-read the file and then insert dozens or potentially hundreds of text decorations, using it with very huge files might not be the most performant.

+I have tested this extension with the following languages:
+* JavaScript
+* TypeScript
+* lua

 ##  The CHSS Syntax
 CHSS is basically vague bastardization of (S)CSS (.chss files also use VSCode's highlighting for scss).
 This works out because style rules are internally converterted into [DecorationRenderOptions](https://code.visualstudio.com/api/references/vscode-api#DecorationRenderOptions) and most of the properties are css rules already.